 Can Medicare Advantage Cover Dental Implants?

 Yes — and this is where things get much more promising.
-Medicare Advantage (Part C) plans are offered by private insurance companies and can offer additional benefits, including dental coverage.
-As of 2026, many plans offer comprehensive dental that covers implants — at least partially.
+Medicare Advantage (Part C) plans are offered by private insurance companies that must cover everything Original Medicare does, but they can also offer additional benefits, including dental coverage.

 Types of Dental Coverage in MA Plans